Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 20 October 2024*

+*Time: 2:49 PM*

+Today, I continue exploring the concept of derivatives.
+I'll leave a reminder here to take notes on the definition of the derivative in terms of a limit.

+---

 *Date: 19 October 2024*

 Today, I began learning about differentiation.
 I found out about various derivative notations and worked through some basic problems to get familiar with the concept.
 I haven’t taken any notes yet, as I want to grasp the idea of differentiation fully before writing down notes in a way that makes sense to me.